sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="viewUserMetadata"></a>
 # **viewUserMetadata**
-> InlineResponse20047UserMetadata viewUserMetadata(userId, apiToken, key, keys)
+> ViewUserMetadataResponse viewUserMetadata(userId, apiToken, key, keys)

 View a user metadata - When retrieving all items of a user metadata